Organic Vegetable Seedlings for May/June planting -Online Ordering Closed for 2021

 Excellent early green zucchini, powdery mildew resistant.
 Harvest young (6-8”)

-Waltham Butternut Squash
+Squash: Waltham Butternut (h)

 Big fruits with smaller seed cavities make this winter squash super valuable!
 Squashes grow to be 4-5 lbs, but may be harvested younger.
 Classic, delicious butternut flavor.
 Keeps for months after harvest.